BRICS: Bi-level feature Representation of Image CollectionS: Related Work

 VQ-VAE~\cite{van2017neural} proposed to represent the latent codes of data as combinations of discrete codebook entries.
 VQ-GAN~\cite{esser2021taming} proposed to add a discriminator and perceptual loss to evaluate the reconstructed images, and employed Transformers \cite{vaswani2017attention} to model the relationship of codebook entries.
 RQ-VAE~\cite{lee2022autoregressive} used a residual quantizer to represent an image as a stacked map of discrete codes, resulting in a short sequence of latent codes compared to VQ-GAN.
 MoVQ~\cite{zheng2022movq} proposed to incorporate the spatial information into the quantized vectors so that similar patches within an image do not share the same index.
 Vanilla VQ methods (VQ-VAE and VQ-GAN) often face the issue of low codebook usage because of \circled{1} poor initialization of the codebook, which means only a few codebook entries will be used in the very beginning and \circled{2} the training procedure does not guarantee the full coverage of the codebook entries.
 A codebook entry $e$ only gets updates from the features that are assigned to it.
 So dead codes cannot be updated.
 VIT-VQGAN~\cite{yu2021vector} aims to enhance codebook utilization by reducing its dimensionality and applying $\mathcal{L}_{2}$ normalization to the encoded latent vectors.

-Our method differs from VQ methods since it performs interpolations on the entries in hash tables.
+Our method differs from VQ methods as it performs interpolations on the entries in feature grids.
 This makes the mapping from key codes to feature vectors continuous.
-In addition, we utilize a normal stochastic gradient descent algorithm to optimize the entry values in hash tables.
-Compared to the clustering-based optimization strategy in VQ methods that suffer from usage rate, our method can make full use of the entries (see Section~\ref{sec:properties}), thus having a more powerful representation ability.
+Furthermore, we utilize an ordinary stochastic gradient descent algorithm to optimize the entry values in feature grids.
+Compared to the clustering-based optimization strategy in VQ methods that suffer from usage rate, our method fully utilizes the entries (see Section~\ref{sec:properties} and Section~\ref{sec:high-hit-ratio} of the supplementary), thus offering a more powerful representation.